cwzhou/Analyses/README.md

-R code for simulation studies and real data analysis for implementing ITRsurv R package for competing risk endpoint
+R code for simulation studies and real data analysis for implementing itrSurv R package for competing risk endpoint

 1. Simulations.
 The simulations are designed to be run in R 3.4.1.